-As you all know by now I am obsessed with houseplants.
-We have them in our bathroom, sunroom, kitchen, foyer, living room, hallway, entry way, and even our bedroom.
-I’ve even started to run out of room for floor planters that we’ve started hanging them!
+As you all know by now, I am obsessed with houseplants.
+We have them in our bathroom, sunroom, kitchen, foyer, living room, hallway, entryway, and even our bedroom.
+I’ve also started to run out of places for floor planters that we’ve started hanging them!

 Hanging plants will add a unique feature to your bedroom and may even double as a great way to cleanse the air!

-Whether you are looking to make your rooms look brighter, more bohemian aka: “boho” or make your bedroom feel like a jungle, there are various types of hanging plants to fit your individual taste.
+Whether you are looking to make your rooms look brighter, more bohemian, aka “boho” or make your bedroom feel like a jungle, there are various types of hanging plants to fit your taste.

-Are you looking for new ideas to add more character to your bedroom?
+Are you looking for new ideas to add more character to your bedroom – houseplants will do it!

-Here are My Top Picks for the Best Hanging Houseplants to Decorate & Cleanse Your Bedroom
+Here are My Top Picks for the Best Hanging Houseplants for Your Bedroom

-The technical name for these easy to care for houseplants is Tillandsia.
-Tillandsia Air Plants require very little care and are great for small spaces or for your bedroom because they do not take up too much room.
-You can place one of the plants by itself, or create your own design out of a bunch of Air Plants on an entire wall.
-All you have to do is soak the air plants for 30 minutes and let dry overnight, once every two weeks!
-Tillandsias are a wonderfully delicate way to add a simple, yet elegant addition to the hanging houseplants in your bedroom.
+The scientific name for these easy to care for houseplants is Tillandsia.
+Tillandsia Air Plants require very little care and are great for small spaces or your bedroom because they do not take up too much room.
+You can place one of the plants by itself, or create your design out of a bunch of Air Plants on an entire wall.
+All you have to do is soak the air plants for 30 minutes and let dry overnight once every two weeks!
+Tillandsias are a wonderfully delicate way to add a simple yet elegant addition to the hanging houseplants in your bedroom.

-If you are looking for a more tropical feel to your bedroom, spider plants might be a plant that pique your interest!
+If you are looking for a more tropical feel to your bedroom, spider plants might be a plant that piques your interest!

 They a very easy to plant, which also makes it perfect for individuals who are just starting to decorate using hanging plants in their bedroom.
 Spider Plants are perfect for a sunny bedroom (or any room that offers plenty of natural sunlight.)
 Spider plants will brighten up any space used for relaxation, making it one of the best hanging plants for your bedroom.
 We have one in our guest bathroom because it gets plenty of light and loves the humidity.